kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

 ### Upper City

-- Use the stims hotkey to use two stims:
+- ***Conditional:*** If you got an Adrenal Alacrity drop from Trask on Endar Spire, use the stims hotkey to use two stims:
   - Once (for Adrenal Alacrity) before the dream CS
   - Once (for Adrenal Strength) before the waking up CS in the Hideout
+  - If you didn't get the random Alacrity, skip both of these
 - Carth talks to you: 1,1,1,5,3
 - Loot footlocker for spikes and medpacs
-- *Equip MC: Combat Suit, Prototype Vibroblade Mainhand, Vibroblade Offhand*
+- *Equip MC: Combat Suit, Prototype Vibroblade Mainhand*
 - Exit the apartment
 - *Party: No change when prompted*
 - [Hard Buffer](<../Techniques/Save Buffering#hard-buffers>) to skip Sith Raid CS
-- Larrim accosts you: 1,2,4
+- Run down hall to right until Larrim accosts you: 1,2,4

 ```
 SHOPPING: Larrim
 - SELL ALL EXCEPT:
   - Medpacs
   - Computer Spikes
-  - Vibroblade
   - Frag Grenade
+  - Adrenal Strength (if you have one)
 - BUY:
   - 2x Concussion Grenade
-  - Frag Grenade
   - Battle Stimulant
+  - All 4 Minor Mines
-- End: ~808 Credits
+- End: ~200 Credits
 ```

-- *Stims: Use Battle Stimulant on MC*
 - Exit to Upper City South
-- ***Optional Safe Strat: Zelka Stims***
-  - *Skipping Zelka saves around 6-8 seconds, but gives no leeway in terms of stims, meaning you lose lots of time if Carth or MC die anywhere on Taris.
-This strat is recommended for beginning runners until they are comfortable with the rest of Taris.*
-  - *To perform the safe strat:*
+  - If you got the random Alacrity from Spire (and used it), *Stims: Use Battle Stimulant on MC* using the stim hotkey as you leave
+- ***Conditional Shopping: Zelka***
+  - *Shop with Zelka if you did not get the Alacrity Drop on Spire:*
     - Run towards statue at the end of the walkway
     - Activate Solo Mode
     - As Carth, open door to Upper City North
     - As MC, talk to Zelka in the medical clinic: 3
     - **BUY:** 3x Adrenal Alacrity (150 Credits)
+    - *Stims: Use Alacrity, Strength, and Battle Stim on MC, use Alacrity on Carth via Inventory Menu*
     - Swap to Carth and [Buffer GP Warp](<../Techniques/GP Warp#buffered-gp-warps>) to warp MC
-    - Run backwards to trigger the bullied merchant CS
-  - *To skip the safe strat instead:*
-    - Run down street to left and approach bullied merchant
+    - Swap back to Carth and enter Upper City North
-- Bounty hunters accost you: 1 (+2 LSP)
-- Kill the bounty hunters with a frag grenade
-- Give credits to the merchant to pay his debt (+4 LSP)
+    - Swap to MC, QS/QL to fix party following AI
+  - *If you did get the Alacrity Drop, MC should already have three stims active.
+Then just:*
-- Enter Upper City North
+    - Run straight from South Apartments to Upper City North and enter
+    - *Skipping Zelka saves 10-11s over the usual strat, but the Alacrity drop is rare*
-- Run straight across to Upper City North Apartments
+- After entering Upper City North, run straight across to enter North Apartments
 - Run to the left until Sith soldiers accost you (+2 LSP)
 - Swap to Carth and queue Power Blasts on all three Sith soldiers
 - Activate Solo Mode
 - Swap to MC and run back to the door you entered through
 - Swap to Carth and loot all three corpses for Sith Uniform, grenades, and adrenals
-- *Stims: Use Adrenal Alacrity on Carth*
+- ***Conditional:*** If you didn't already, *Stims: Use Adrenal Alacrity on Carth*
+  - Both shopping routes should now have three stims active on MC and Alacrity active on Carth
 - Swap to MC and [Buffer GP Warp](<../Techniques/GP Warp#buffered-gp-warps>) to warp Carth
 - Exit the apartments
+- Activate Solo Mode
 - *Equip Carth: Sith Armor*
-- Activate Solo Mode
 - Run Carth down street to right until it narrows
 - Swap to MC and [Buffer GP Warp](<../Techniques/GP Warp#buffered-gp-warps>) to warp Carth
   - The cutscene to enter the Lower City will play and warp MC there